riadelimemmedov/TaskTracking-FastAPI-Vue/README.md

-# Serverless API and Vue Application on AWS
+# Serverless FastAPI and Vue Application on AWS

 This repository demonstrates how to build and deploy a complete and scalable application without the need to manage any servers.